syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 The `SfDataGrid` allows you to update or refresh a specific row and its height when underlying data is updated.

-You can refresh a specific row and its height by using the [DataGridController.refreshRow](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController/refreshRow.html) method.
-This method has the following two arguments,
+Refresh a specific row and its height by using the [DataGridController.refreshRow](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController/refreshRow.html) method.
+This method has the following two arguments:

 * **rowIndex**- Specify the required row index which is required to refresh.
 If you specify this, the data alone will be refreshed for a row.